apache/beam/src/get-started/wordcount-example.md

 ### Unbounded and bounded pipeline input modes

 Beam allows you to create a single pipeline that can handle both bounded and unbounded types of input.
-If the input is unbounded, then all PCollections of the pipeline will be unbounded as well.
-The same goes for bounded input.
 If your input has a fixed number of elements, it's considered a 'bounded' data set.
-If your input is continuously updating, then it's considered 'unbounded'.
+If your input is continuously updating, then it's considered 'unbounded' and you must use a runner that supports streaming.

+If your pipeline's input is bounded, then all downstream PCollections will also be bounded.
+Similarly, if the input is unbounded, then all downstream PCollections of the pipeline will be unbounded, though separate branches may be independently bounded.

 Recall that the input for this example is a set of Shakespeare's texts, which is a finite set of data.
 Therefore, this example reads bounded data from a text